seananderson/portfolio-review/ms.md

 activity for wetlands to maximize ecosystem services while minimizing uncertainty due to climate change [@ando2011; @ando2012].
 In forestry, MPT has been used to select the optimal weighting of seed sources for regenerating forests under a variety of climate change scenarios [@crowe2008].
+In fisheries, MPT has been used to assess the risk-return trade-off for salmon metapopulation productivity given choices about what habitat to conserve under climate change and stream-flow reduction scenarios [@anderson2014].
 We see this as a promising but largely unexplored use of ecological portfolio theory, and we revisit this topic in the *Opportunities* section of this paper.

 # Ecological theory to draw from